Brownfield is the most likely option

 It is very unlikely that you’ll be able to find greenfield sites in London.
 Even on the outskirts of the city, where things get leafier, most of this natural landscape will be protected by the greenbelt.

-Therefore, you’re budget should be prepared for some clean up work.
+Therefore, your budget should be prepared for some clean up work.
 This land will often need tidying up before it’s fit for construction and this can be expensive (especially if the land is contaminated from previous industrial use).

 Right to Build